Jackson Township, Knox County, Ohio: Geography

-No municipalities are located in Jackson Township, although the unincorporated community of Bladensburg lies on the western border with Clay Township.
+No municipalities are located in Jackson Township, although the census-designated place of Bladensburg lies on the western border with Clay Township.

 Name and history

 Founded in 1815, it was named for Andrew Jackson, and it is one of thirty-seven Jackson Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.